jomjohn/drill/_docs/connect-a-data-source/plugins/040-file-system-storage-plugin.md

----
-title: "File System Storage Plugin"
+# File System Storage Plugin
-date:
-parent: "Connect a Data Source"
----
 You can register a storage plugin configuration that connects Drill to a local file system or to a distributed file system registered in the Hadoop `core-site.xml`, such as S3 or HDFS.
 By default, Apache Drill includes a storage plugin configuration named `dfs` that points to the local file